 The effects of this cannabinoid are psychoactive like THC, but about 25% as strong.
-It’s also been shown to reduce some of the psychoactive effects from THC when used in combination.
+It’s also been shown to reduce some of the psychoactive effects of THC when used in combination.

 This cannabinoid is very stimulating and offers greater benefits towards enhancing focus, concentration, creativity, and flow states than THC.
 Some reports suggest this cannabinoid may be useful as a treatment option for ADHD as well.

 Just like THC, there are two isomers of THC — delta 8 THC and delta 9 THC.

 - May reduce insulin-resistance

 - Boosts mental & physical energy

 The second primary class of active ingredients in the cannabis plant is the terpenes.